Nemesia: planting, cultivation and care

 Nemesia fruticans and Nemesia strumosa are both most often grown as annuals or biennials in our regions because of their low frost tolerance.

-There are now a considerable number of hybrid nemesias, such as Nemesia ‘Sunsatia’, more floriferous, ramified and weather‑resistant.
-From trailing Nemesia to blue or orange Nemesia, all offer vibrant colours and are simply spectacular in the garden, in borders and sunny rockeries as well as on the terrace or balcony.
+There are now a considerable number of hybrid nemesias, such as Nemesia ‘Sunsatia’, more floriferous, ramified and highly weather-resistant.
+From trailing Nemesia to blue or orange Nemesia, all offer vibrant colours and are simply spectacular in the garden, in borders and sunny rockeries as well as on terrace or balcony.

 Description and botany